hschneider/neutralino-ext-bun/README.md

 # neutralino-ext-bun
 **A Bun / NodeJS Extension for Neutralino**

->GREAT NEWS: This extension works under Windows now.<br>
+>GREAT NEWS:<br>This extension also works under Windows now.<br>
-> But keep in mind that Bun's Windows-support is still in progress.<br>
+> But keep in mind that Bun for the native Windows platform is still work in progress.<br>
 > To install the latest Windows-relases see **[Windows: Get the latest Bun Beta](https://github.com/hschneider/neutralino-ext-bun?tab=readme-ov-file#windows-get-the-latest-bun-beta)**<br>
 If you require a more stable NodeJS solution under Windows NOW, **check out [neutralino-ext-node](https://github.com/hschneider/neutralino-ext-node)**.